-Adoration 4 Adventure’s 1 day backpacking trip to Venice, Italy.
+Adoration 4 Adventure’s 1-day budget backpacking trip to Venice, Italy.

 I only had 24 hours in Venice and still managed to see everything I wanted, including a gondola ride for only €2.
 Here is how my visit went.